Skip to main content

 How the Premium PPO Plan works

 The Premium PPO provides protection and peace of mind in exchange for mid-range premiums.
-While you’ll pay higher monthly premiums than the Standard PPO, you’ll benefit from a lower deductible, predictable copays and reduced out-of-pocket costs.
+You’ll benefit from a moderate deductible, predictable copays and reduced out-of-pocket costs.

 You pay the plan premiums from your paycheck to have coverage.
 When you receive in-network preventive care, you pay nothing — it’s covered in full!
 If you need non-preventive care, it works like this: